 Garra rufa (also known as Dr fish)?

-Currently, Garra rufa are not permitted import to Australia for any purpose (including therapeutic uses).
+No. Garra rufa are not a permitted import to Australia for any purpose (including therapeutic uses).

-What if I know that someone is importing non-permitted species?
+What if I know that someone is importing a non-permitted species?

 Can I import live fish for aquaculture?

 No. Live fish cannot be imported for aquaculture.
 The department has not conducted a biosecurity risk analysis or developed import conditions for live fish for aquaculture.

 Only live tropical rock lobster (Panulir us ornatus) caught exclusively in the Torres Strait Protected Zone and imported from Papua New Guinea may be imported into Australia.